Eduardorib/nodejs-user-authentication/README.md

 # Node.js - User Authentication

-A simple node.js user authentication, using postgres to persist data and JWT for web tokens.
+A simple node.js user authentication, using:
+- postgres with sequelize ORM to persist data
+- JWT for web tokens
+- bcrypt for password hashing

 ## To do:
 - Password Hashing (bcrypt) ✅